Mathilde de Morny

 Mathilde de Morny (26 May 1863 – 29 June 1944) was a French aristocrat and artist.
-She was also known by the nickname "Missy" or by the artistic pseudonym "Yssim" (an anagram of Missy), or as "Max", "Uncle Max" (Oncle Max), or "Monsieur le Marquis".
+She was also known by the nickname "Missy," the artistic pseudonym "Yssim" (an anagram of Missy), and the names "Max", "Uncle Max" (Oncle Max), and "Monsieur le Marquis".
 Active as a sculptor and painter, Morny studied under Comte Saint-Cène and the sculptor Édouard-Gustave-Louis Millet de Marcilly.

 Early life

 Morny was the fourth and final child of Charles de Morny, Duke of Morny and Sofia Sergeyevna Trubetskaya.
 Charles was the half-brother of Napoleon III, while Sofia may have been the illegitimate daughter of Nicholas I of Russia.
 As a teenager, she adhered to sartorial convention.
 An 1882 magazine article describes the newlywed marquise as wearing "a dress of the very palest mauve, mixed tulle and silk," adding that Morny "is not exactly pretty, but has a most original face, being very pale, with a very set expression, the darkest eyes possible, and quantities of very fair hair."